Skip to content

 If you run a long-running task like LLM inference that takes more than 15 minutes to complete without any external interaction, the sandbox may auto-stop mid-process because the process itself doesn’t count as “activity”, therefore the timer is not reset.

-Daytona provides methods to set the auto-archive interval using the Python SDK, TypeScript SDK, and Ruby SDK.
+Daytona provides methods to set the auto-archive interval using the Python SDK, TypeScript SDK, Ruby SDK, and Java SDK.

 • a time interval in minutes